 - Department of Environmental Quality, Division of Water Resources

 Frequently Asked Questions

-Have a question about our North Carolina operations?
+Have a question about Aqua America's North Carolina operations?
 We’ve compiled some frequently asked questions to help you learn about issues specific to your state such as hard water and drought.
 If you have a question not addressed here, you can reach us via the link at the bottom of this page.